ryanbaldwin/FireKit/README.md

 - [State of the Union](#state-of-the-union)

 # FireKit
-FireKit is an adaptation of [smart-on-fhir/Swift-FHIR](https://github.com/smart-on-fhir/Swift-FHIR/), with one notable difference: All FHIR Resources and Elements support [Realm](https://realm.io) for data persistence.
+FireKit, formerly known by the cumbersome name RealmSwiftFHIR, is an adaptation of [smart-on-fhir/Swift-FHIR](https://github.com/smart-on-fhir/Swift-FHIR/), with one notable difference: All FHIR Resources and Elements are [Realm](https://realm.io) ready out of the box.
+No more annoying, horrible, terrible, mapping code between JSON, FHIR, some backing datamodel.

+## Examples

 ```Swift
 import FireKit